History of the Database

 Founded in 1972 as a statewide centralized, university-based office, The Office of the Medical Investigator (OMI) is a unique institution in the US.
 In 2010, the OMI moved into a new, state-of-the-art building.
 The new laboratories included first-in-the-nation computed tomography (CT) and magnetic resonance imaging for forensic investigation.
 The Center for Forensic Imaging was founded as a collaboration of the UNM departments of radiology, pathology, and the OMI in 2011.

 In 2010, the OMI received a grant to fund CT scanning for cases suspected of having causes of death related to blunt force injuries, firearm injuries, drug poisoning and childhood trauma ( NIJ 2010-DN-BX-K205, Kurt Nolte, Principal Investigator).
 The goal was to determine the value of CT images to either supplement or supplant traditional autopsy for these causes of death.
 Results showed that together, autopsy and CT scanning allowed medical examiners to discover 20% more injuries than either method alone.
-Further, results indicated that CT imaging was of value in cases where non-destructive, non-invasive methods of examination were preferred (cite tech report?)
+Further, results indicated that CT imaging was of value in cases where non-destructive, non-invasive methods of examination were preferred.

 Whole body scanning was determined to be so useful it was generally incorporated in death investigation at the OMI.
 Today scanning continues, documenting over 2500 individuals per year, approximately 90% of cases that are processed through the office.